Small Business Resources

 Make invoicing better with these tips

-- Ensuring you have a professional design for your invoices is very important.
+- Ensuring you have a professional design for your invoice template is very important.
 Every invoice provides an opportunity to market your business and can affect the perception of your brand, customer satisfaction, and even how quickly you receive payment.

-- When you create an invoice, you want the design to be simple to read and to stay consistent with your brand.
-Every business is going to have a different interpretation of how the perfect invoice should look, but we have put together 5 tips to follow to create a professional and clean invoice.
+- When you create an invoice template, you want the design to be simple to read and to stay consistent with your brand.
+Every business is going to have a different interpretation of how the perfect invoice template should look, but we have put together 5 tips to follow to create a professional and clean invoice.
 Read more

 - Create an email address specifically for dealing with invoicing and accounting.
 For example, set up firstname.lastname@example.org and send all your invoices from that email.
 This will create a stronger impact on the buyer when they are asked to be pay.